Fedict/fts-test-environment/README.md

 - From this directory, run `./setup-testenv.sh`.
 - Edit your `/etc/hosts` (`C:\\Windows\\system32\\hosts.txt` on Windows)
-  to redirect the services to the right IP address (as shown at the end of `setup-environment.sh`, or which you can recall by way of `minishift ip`.
+  to redirect the services to the right IP address (as shown at the end of `setup-testenv.sh`, or which you can recall by way of `minishift ip`.
 - Wait until all the images have been built (this depends on the speed of your Internet connection and your CPU...)